MusaMammadov/Blog-in-Laravel/README.md

 # Blog in Laravel
 I have created simple blog when I was learning Laravel.
 This site contains both of Admin and User panel.
-FOllowing are particular screenshots of functionalities:
+Following are particular screenshots of functionalities:

 Login page
 ![Login page](https://user-images.githubusercontent.com/52626296/77156937-d8fa5580-6ab9-11ea-8a53-d52d57d3ec17.jpg)